escendit/sveltekit-session/README.md

 # @escendit/sveltekit-session

+> [!IMPORTANT]
+> The repository has been moved to: [https://github.com/escendit/sveltekit-extensions](https://github.com/escendit/sveltekit-extensions)

 Lightweight session middleware for SvelteKit.
 It issues and persists a secure session ID, stores minimal session data in a pluggable store, and exposes the session on `event.locals`.

 Works out of the box with an in‑memory store for development, and includes a Redis store for production when running on Bun.